tizzen33/domoticz-tuyacloud-plugin/README.md

 Prerequisites
 - Functioning Domoticz installation
-- >= Python3.5 installed on your system
+- Python 3.5 or higher installed on your system
 - Python packages: requests